How uv Works Under the Hood

 fetch requests ─┐

-fetch urllib3 ├── all at the same time
+fetch urllib3 ├── all in parallel

 fetch certifi ─┘